 RPG would be Jehovah’s Witnesses – RPG programmers are of the elite 144,000 left in the world (because there are only 144,000 left in the world) and believe they are in the last days of the present world and lots of people make fun of them for their beliefs and rigid standards.
-The modern generation of is cooler and slowly learning to /free itself.
-They like to wear blue suits, ties, and brush there hair vigorously, even on their days off.
-RPG programmers go to a lot of car part swap meets and read D&D magazines.
+The modern generation is cooler and slowly learning to /free itself.
+They like to wear blue suits, ties, and brush their hair vigorously, even on their days off.
+RPG programmers go to a lot of car parts swap meets and read D&D magazines.

 COBOL would be Paganism – There was once a time when it ruled over a vast region and was important, but nowadays it’s almost dead, for the good of us all.
 Although many were scarred by the rituals demanded by its deities, there are some who insist on keeping it alive even today.

 C would be Judaism – it’s old and restrictive, but most of the world is familiar with its laws and respects them.
 The catch is, you can’t convert into it – you’re either into it from the start, or you will think that it’s insanity.
 Also, when things go wrong, many people are willing to blame the problems of the world on it.

 Java would be Fundamentalist Christianity – it’s theoretically based on C, but it voids so many of the old laws that it doesn’t feel like the original at all.
 Instead, it adds its own set of rigid rules, which its followers believe to be far superior to the original.
 Not only are they certain that it’s the best language in the world, but they’re willing to burn those who disagree at the stake.

 PHP would be Cafeteria Christianity – Fights with Java for the web market.
 It draws a few concepts from C and Java, but only those that it really likes.
 Maybe it’s not as coherent as other languages, but at least it leaves you with much more freedom and ostensibly keeps the core idea of the whole thing.
 Also, the whole concept of “goto hell” was abandoned.